SalimOfShadow/Kamernet-Bot/README.md

 ## Requirements

-Before using **kamer-bot**, ensure you have the following installed:
+Before using **Kamernet-Bot**, ensure you have the following installed:

 - **Node.js** (version 16 or higher)
 - **npm** (Node package manager)